Wage Calculator

 Is there a special bonus tax rate in Australia?

-No. A bonus is still taxed as ordinary income.
-What often confuses people is the withholding on the payslip: payroll may withhold more upfront using ATO Schedule 5, then the final tax is reconciled in your return.
+No. A bonus is taxed as ordinary income at your marginal rate.
+What confuses people is the withholding on the payslip: payroll may withhold more upfront using ATO Schedule 5, then the final tax is reconciled in your return.

 Why does the tax on my payslip look higher than the actual tax?